 I remember the good old days when you pushed your scooter through the neighborhood.
 No electric engines, no motors, no LED displays, it was just your scooter and your stamina.

 Looking at scooters these days I can’t help but wonder how far they have come.
-From simple pushing mechanics to smartphone-controlled cruise modes, electric scooters has evolved a lot and this article aims to focus on some of the best off-road electric scooters that are available in the market.
+From simple pushing mechanics to smartphone-controlled cruise modes, electric scooters have evolved a lot and this article aims to focus on some of the best off-road electric scooters that are available in the market.
 Let’s take a look at some of the beasts that dominate the off-road “scooter sports”.

 1. Dualtron Ultra V2